 The racecar driver and pilot have something in common, and that is a high cost of entry even for an amateur – I know, I’ve been both!
 Compare that to the costs required to start in art or dog walking…pretty minimal.
 And the same is true for journalism, which is both a fun job, and, thanks to the Internet, now has a low cost of entry.
 No need to compete for one of the few magazine writing slots, just create a channel and start writing or talking.

 In some ways, that huge variety of choice is great.
 Instead of the chosen few writers for the top magazines, many other people can have their say, catering to niche audiences that have never before been served.
-And you have to work really hard for your audience, not just cruise along on the mates-only gravy train paid for by magazine subscribers who have nowhere else to go.
+And you have to work really hard for your audience, not just slide into a writing gig for a magazine then cruise along on the mates-only gravy train paid for by subscribers who have nowhere else to go and nothing else to read, and nowadays, watch.
 But there’s downsides.

 Because so many people are providing content, and their costs are low, and they don’t care about profit, then the content is given away for free.
 As a reader said:

 “We don’t need people to feed us information any more, we just Google it or ask in forums/groups for the info we need.”

 This means it’s hard to charge for information, because even if your product is better or costs more to produce, it’s not so much better people will pay for it compared to searching for the next free thing.
 As a result, journalism revenue drops for everyone, and there’s insufficient funding to do good work.
 While a lot of journalism is fun, the valuable stuff often isn’t, and OldMate79 on the forums might have an opinion which is wrong, and won’t be putting in a lot of effort into research.